ARMmbed/mbed-client/porting-guide.md

 **Note**: In this case, we have listed the dependencies for the `x86-linux-native` compilation target.
 Different modules are needed for different compilation target.

-If you list the modules included in the Mbed Client linux example, you can see that it depends directly only on the `mbed-client` and `mbed-client-linux` modules.
+If you list the modules included in the mbed Client linux example, you can see that it depends directly only on the `mbed-client` and `mbed-client-linux` modules.
 These modules depend internally on various other modules.

 ```